agera-edc/DataSpaceConnector/blobspike/README.md

 ### Copy duration

-Copy of a 1GB file from West Europe to East US takes around 9 minutes.
+We tested copy between 2 containers in different tenants.
+The source blob was in West Europe and the destination in East US.

+- 1GB: 9 minutes.
-Copy of a 256MB file from West Europe to East US takes 30 to 40 seconds.
+- 256MB: 30 to 40 seconds.
-Copy of a 1MB file from West Europe to East US 1 to 1.5 seconds.
+- 1MB: 1 to 1.5 seconds.

 ## Evaluation of copy vs streaming

 We have 2 solutions to transfer data from a blob to another blob.

-- Use the [BlobClient](https://docs.microsoft.com/en-us/java/api/com.azure.storage.blob.blobclient?view=azure-java-stable) to trigger a copy of source blob to destination blob.
+- Use the [BlobClient](https://docs.microsoft.com/en-us/java/api/com.azure.storage.blob.blobclient?view=azure-java-stable) beginCopy to trigger a copy of source blob to destination blob.
 - Use the [BlockBlobClient](https://docs.microsoft.com/en-us/java/api/com.azure.storage.blob.specialized.blockblobclient?view=azure-java-stable) to get a stream from blob to VM and transfer from VM to blob with another stream.

+Pros and cons to use beginCopy in EDC:
-Pros: During the copy, Network I/O is only between the 2 storage accounts.
+- Pros: During the copy, Network I/O is only between the 2 storage accounts.
 The client does not need to download any data.
-Cons: The storage account you download the data from needs to be accessible from the internet.
-With the stream, the provider and the storage account could be in the same private network.
+- Cons: The source storage account needs to be accessible from the internet.
+With the stream, the provider and the source storage account could be in the same private network.
 Then, only the destination storage account would need to be accessible from the internet.

 ### Azure Blob Copy within same container